 The judge considers how involved each parent has been in the child’s life, how well they take care of the child, and other factors, such as prior domestic violence or other criminal charges.
 While courts no longer automatically favor mothers in disputes, it is still critical to prepare a solid case to prove you can provide what’s in your child’s best interests.

-Contact a Dedicated Maryland Fathers’ Rights Attorney
+Contact a Dedicated Upper Marlboro Fathers’ Rights Attorney

 At the Carmiece Graves Law Firm, we provide father-focused representation to help fathers in a range of situations, including divorce and disputes involving paternity, custody, and child support.
 To find out how a fathers’ rights lawyer can help you in the DC or MD area, call us at 240-573-7153.